 I've seen that prints come in editions.
 What does that mean?

 Prints are made in batches by the artist, and each batch is referred to as an edition.
 Each edition has an edition size, which is the total number of individual prints it includes.
-Every edition is numbered and each individual print within that edition (known as an impression) usually is as well.
+Every individual print within an edition (known as an impression) is usually numbered – 34/100, for example.

 If prints can be made in batches, is there any limit to how many prints of a work can be made?

-Though there is no technical limit to how many prints can be made, artists often set limits for how much they produce – for both the number of editions as well as the number of impressions within each edition.
-After a predetermined run, it isn't unusual for the printing plate or block to be destroyed.
-This scarcity adds to the value of fine art prints with first editions generally considered to be the most coveted.
+Though there is often no technical limit to how many prints can be made, artists usually set limits for the number of impressions within each edition.
+After a predetermined run, it isn't unusual for the printing plate or block to be destroyed or defaced with "X".
+A print made from a canceled plate is called a “cancellation proof” and demonstrates that the image has been altered so that no further identical prints can physically be made.
+This scarcity adds to the value of fine art prints.